Parkar09/Excel-dashbaord-project/README.md

 # Excel-dashbaord-project
 This is a annual sales data analysis report for a store so they can analyze and understand their customer growth  and grow more sales in future.

+QUESTIONS RESOLVED-

+#compare the sales and orders using single chart?
+#which month got the highest sales and orders?
+#Who purchased more -men or women?
+#what are different order status?
+#top states contributing the sales?
+#Relation between age and gender bases on number of orders ?
+#Which channel contribbuting maximum sales?
+#Highest selling catagory?

 SAMPLE INSIGHTS

 1.Women are more likely to buy compared to man(~65%)